The entertainment and advertising industry has opened up a tremendous amount of opportunities for freelance…

 How does the freedom to work from anywhere in the world, the ability to set your own hours, and the fulfillment of making a real difference to someone’s else life sound?
 If your response was “Like my dream job!” you might just want to consider a move into online teaching.

 According to a report by the British Council, more than 1.7 billion people speak English at a useful level across the world.
-And, with the English learning market set to reach a massive $54.92 billion by 2027, there’s never been a higher demand for online teachers.
+And, with the English learning market set to reach a massive $54.92 billion by 2027, there’s never been a higher demand for online tutors.

 What Is Online Teaching?